As evidence supporting LGBTQ families mounts, legal hurdles loom

 Independent and private adoption agencies that do not receive federal funding are already allowed to deny LGBTQ people.

 The studies of children with same-sex parents don’t surprise advocates of LGBTQ families.
-Zach Wahls, who was born to a lesbian couple through in vitro fertilization and famously defended same-sex parents to the Iowa legislature in 2011, said it was exciting to have studies to back up his experience.
+Zach Wahls, who was born to a lesbian couple through artificial insemination and famously defended same-sex parents to the Iowa Legislature in 2011, said it was exciting to have studies to back up his experience.

 “In our current climate, we’re at risk of backsliding on this issue,” Wahls told NBC News.
 “We need to be ready to contest that, and now we can do it in a scientific way.”

-Note: CORRECTION (July 26, 2018, 3:28 p.m.
-ET): An earlier version of this article misstated the way that Zach Wahls was conceived.
-It was by artificial insemination, not in vitro fertilization.